 Closing your eyes, and taking a little snooze while on the road can really help with quelling the motion sickness until you get to your destination.
 If you are on a ship, this can be difficult.

-While many medical professional say this does not work; I always tell my patients to do what works.
-Even if it turns out it is a placebo affect, if it works for you then continue to use it.
-You can use it in a tea, and the warm drink can also have a calming effect on your stomach.
+While many medical professionals say this does not work; I always tell my patients to do what works.
+Even if it turns out it is a placebo effect, if it works for you then continue to use it.
+You can use it in tea, and the warm drink can also have a calming effect on your stomach.

-These are pressure point wrist bands, I know many people who have used these and swear by them.
-While there aren’t a whole lot of studies out there on if these are effective, it is an alternative you can try if you adverse to taking medication or are unable to take medication due to other health issues you may have.
+These are pressure point wristbands, I know many people who have used these and swear by them.
+While there aren't a whole lot of studies out there on if these are effective, it is an alternative you can try if you are averse to taking medication or are unable to take medication due to other health issues you may have.

 Isopropyl Alcohol - or Rubbing Alcohol

-While I have mainly seen this used in Post-operative nausea and vomiting release, I feel this does help temporarily quell an upset stomach.
-There are several studies out there on the utility of this for nausea, but if you are out of options than it may be worth a try.
+While I have mainly seen this used in Postoperative nausea and vomiting release, I feel this does help temporarily quell an upset stomach.
+There are several studies out there on the utility of this for nausea, but if you are out of options then it may be worth a try.

 All you have to do is take a couple of whiffs of the pungent smell.
 It tends to trigger a swallowing reflex and heightening of senses towards the smell instead of your nausea.